leandrosardi/my.saas/README.md

 - The `hostname` of your computer will be changed too.

+3. Switch user to `blackstack`.

-3. Install and run your first SaaS:
+4. Install and run your first SaaS:

 ```
 saas deploy ssh=blackstack@<password>@localhost:22